Chia-Network/chia-operator/README.md

 The config here is very similar to the farmer we already made since it also requires your mnemonic key and a full_node peer.

 Finally, apply this ChiaWallet with `kubectl apply -f wallet.yaml`

-## TODO

-- Additional controller tests for CRs with all options set to something non-default, currently all the tests use fairly minimal implementations to test overlaying CRD defaults on top of the submitted CR
-- Add ability to configure a custom testnet for Chia components to switch to

 ## License